google/exposure-notifications-android/README.md

 # Exposure Notifications API: Android Reference Design

+## Archive Status Announcement

+Exposure Notifications is no longer available as of September 18, 2023.
+The Exposure Notifications project will be moving into archive status.

+## Overview

 This is a reference design for an Android app implementing the [Exposure Notifications API](https://www.blog.google/inside-google/company-announcements/apple-and-google-partner-covid-19-contact-tracing-technology/) provided by Apple and Google.